 Charlie’s Freewheels uses bicycles to support the development of empowered young leaders, by increasing youth access to bicycles, facilitating bicycle-related skill development, and inspiring youth to ride with confidence.

-Chinese Family Services of Ontario offers linguistically and culturally relevant counselling, family services, and settlement services to individuals and families in need, with a focus on low-income and marginalized Chinese families.
+Community Family Services of Ontario (formerly known as Chinese Family Services of Ontario) offers linguistically and culturally relevant counselling, family services, and settlement services to individuals and families in need, with a focus on low-income and marginalized Chinese families.

 The Christie Refugee Welcome Centre provides emergency shelter and initial settlement services for refugee claimants and families from all ethnic, racial, and religious backgrounds.